As Adopted: February 24, 2003

 AMENDMENTS

 SECTION 1.
-These bylaws may be altered, amended, or suspended by a two-thirds vote of members of the Committee present in person or represented by valid proxy at any meeting, providing that:
+These bylaws may be revised, amended, or suspended by a majority vote of members of the Committee present in person or represented by valid proxy at any regular, special, or organization meeting, providing that:

 a.
-Before any alterations or amendments of these bylaws are acted upon, the chairman shall certify to all members of the Committee a full and correct copy of the proposed bylaws at least 10 days before the meeting called for that purpose.
+Before any revisions or amendments to these bylaws are acted upon, the chairman shall submit the proposed revisions or amendments to the general counsel for review and comment, and then shall certify to all members of the Committee a full and correct copy of the proposed bylaws revisions or amendments, clearly marked, with an opinion on the wording and its legality from the general counsel attached, at least 10 days before the next regular, special, or organization meeting.

 ARTICLE XIII